fhiso/legacy-format/dates.md

 ELF uses three different *datatypes* to represent *dates*, depending on the context.

-* `elf:DateValue` is used for historical *dates*.
+* `elf:DateValue` is used for historical *dates*, and is defined in {§DateValue}.
-* `elf:DatePeriod` is used to record the period of coverage a source.
+* `elf:DatePeriod` is used to record the period of coverage a source, and is defined in {§DatePeriod}.
-* `elf:DateExact` is used to record the creation or modification *date* of various objects in the data model.
+* `elf:DateExact` is used to record the creation or modification *date* of various objects in the data model, and is defined in {§DateExact}.

-As the first two of these *datatypes* are used to record historical *dates*, and ELF allows historical *dates* to be expresssed using many different *calendars*, these two *datatypes* each allow *dates* in arbitrary *calendars*.
+As the first two of these *datatypes* are used to record historical *dates*, and ELF allows historical *dates* to be expressed using many different *calendars*, these two *datatypes* each allow *dates* in arbitrary *calendars*.
 This is achieved by providing a generic *date* syntax which all *dates* *must* match, regardless of *calendar*, and which begins with a *calendar escape* indicating the specific *calendar* in use.
+This generic syntax is defined in {§generic}, and extensions to it to support imprecisely known dates and dates written in natural language are given in {§modifiers}.

-{.ednote ...} An exarlier draft of this standard used a separate *datatype* for each *calendar*, and used `@#D`&hellip;`@` escapes as a serialisation layer means of tagging the *datatype*.
-This approach was eventually abandoned because it could not cope with *date ranges* and *date periods* where the two end points are expressed using different *calendars*.
-[GEDCOM 5.5.1] permits this, and although many applications do not support it, we considered there to be important use
+{.ednote ...} An earlier draft of this standard used a separate *datatype* for each *calendar*, and [ELF Serialisation] used `@#D`&hellip;`@` as a way of tagging the *datatype*.
+This approach was eventually abandoned because it could not cope with *date ranges* and *date periods* where the two end points used different *calendars*.
+[GEDCOM 5.5.1] permits this, and although many applications do not support it, the TSC considered the following use case to be important enough that ELF needed to support it too:

     0 INDI
     1 NAME George II
     1 TITL King of Great Britain
     2 DATE FROM @#DJULIAN@ 11 JUN 1727 TO @#DGREGORIAN@ 25 OCT 1760

-What should the *datatype* of the `DATE` element's payload be?
+Were there *datatype* per *calendar*, what should the *datatype* of the above `DATE` element's payload be?
 It's neither wholly Julian nor wholly Gregorian.
 Because of the difficulties with such constructs, we dropped the idea of making each *calendar* a separate *datatype*.

 One option for solving this which the TSC seriously considered is to introduce **compound calendars**, along the lines of the proposal in